Snap SDK

 📘 Note

-Specifying a version is required only if you do not want to use the default version, or if you deploy to environments where access to cdn.openfin.co is not available.
+is required only if you do not want to use the default version, or if you deploy to environments where access to the HERE CDN is not available.

 This entry instructs your platform to download a specific version of the Snap SDK service if it does not already exist on your computer: